 \section{Introduction}

 Phase retrieval is an important problem which has applications e.g. in X-ray crystallography \cite{millane1990phase}, astronomical imaging \cite{fienup1987phase}, microscopy \cite{zheng2013wide} and many more.
-For the sake of readability we only define the phase retrieval problems for the one-dimensional case.
-The extension to higher dimensions is straight forward. \paragraph{The Compressive Phase Retrieval Problem:} The compressive phase retrieval problem \cite{compressive} can be defined as recovering a signal $x\in \mathbb{R}^n$ given $m$ measurements $y\in \mathbb{R}^m$, where the dependence of the measurements on the signal is described by
+For the sake of readability we only define the phase retrieval problems for one-dimensional signals.
+The extension to higher dimensions is straight forward.